matth-x/MicroOcpp/README.md

 Please take `OneConnector_EVSE.ino` (in the `examples/OneConnector-EVSE/` folder) as starting point for you first project.
 It is an integration of a simple GPIO-based charger with one connector.
 See `OneConnector_HW_integration.ino` in which the charger functions are mapped onto the OCPP library to get a feeling for how to use this library in practice.
 In this guide, I give a brief overview of the key concepts.

 - To get the library running, you have to install all dependencies (see the list below).

+   - In case you use PlatformIO, you can just add `matth-x/ArduinoOcpp` to your project using the PIO library manager.

 - In your project's `main` file, include `ArduinoOcpp.h`.
 This gives you a simple access to all functions.